uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 ten = 20;
 ```

-You will get the following error:
+This will result in the following error:

 ```
 Uncaught TypeError: Assignment to constant variable.
 ```

 You will almost exclusively see us using `const` instead of `let` from now on.
-Reassignment is not nearly as necessary as you might think right now.
+Reassignment is not nearly as necessary as you might expect at this stage.

-> You can also declare variables using the `var` keyword.
+> We can also declare variables using the `var` keyword.
-> We will not cover it here and you essentially only need to know one thing about `var`—you should _basically never use it_.
+> This will not be covered here and the only real thing you need to know about `var` is that you should basically never use it.
-> That's because `var` has really weird behaviour around scopes (we will talk about scopes later).
+> That's because `var` has unusual behavior around scopes, a topic that we will cover later.
 > For all practical purposes, you can treat `var` as a historical artifact of JavaScript.

 Any variable has a **data type** which denotes the range of values it can take and which operations can be performed on the variable.